 Hi guys!
-I am back today to share the antique farmhouse dresser redo we did in my daughter’s room.
-I was so pleased with how the dresser redo turned out I knew I wanted to share it for the Farmhouse friends monthly event that I am apart of.
+I am back today to share the antique farmhouse dresser redo we did in my daughter’s room for less than $20 a dresser!
+I was so pleased with how this simple dresser redo turned out I knew I wanted to share with my Farmhouse friends.

 Antique Farmhouse Dresser Redo

 *this post does contain affiliate links for more information go here*

 My sister recently gave back some furniture we had lent her before she got married which included 2 beautiful old dressers.